Steph or Seth? Coin flip to decide who mom, dad represent

 The Currys have been jetting around the country for the last month on commercial flights, back and forth between Oakland, Portland, Los Angeles, Denver and Houston to see their sons play.
 They’ve attended 21 of their sons’ combined 24 playoff games, only missing two Blazers’ first-round games in Oklahoma City and one second-round game in Denver.

-Sometimes, they wake up in a hotel unsure of what city they’re in.
+Sometimes, Dell and Sonya wake up in a hotel unsure of what city they’re in.

-AP Sports Writer Pat Graham in Denver, Colorado contributed to this report.
+AP Sports Writer Pat Graham in Denver, Colorado, and Janie McCauley in Oakland, California, contributed to this report.